chriscareycode/nagiostv-react/README.md

 Upgrading
 ------------
+Grab the latest release from here: https://github.com/chriscareycode/nagiostv-react/releases

-Pretty much the same process as above.
+Then pretty much the same process as above.
 Download and overwrite the nagiostv folder with the new version.
 ```console
 $ tar xvfz nagiostv-0.3.2.tar.gz
 $ sudo cp -r nagiostv/* /usr/local/nagios/share/nagiostv/